febux/CellLife/README.md

 and their behavior is determined by a set of rules that determine how cells change state based on the states of their neighboring cells.

-The simulation can be run in either real-time or time-lapse mode, and the user can adjust the speed of the simulation, as well as the size of the grid and the number of cells in the population.

-The simulation also includes an option to save a screenshot of the simulation at regular intervals.

 This application is designed to be a tool for exploring the principles of cellular automata and to provide a visual representation of complex systems that can be difficult